Creamen/git-sensible/README.md

              feat-mobile
 ```

-- `Master` hosts production.
+- `Master` hosts production
-- Any `features`, `hotfixes`, and `releases` branch off `master`.
+- Any `features`, `hotfixes`, and `releases` branch off `master`

 The appeal of Github-flow is simple:

-- Provide an easy to use branch model for **continuous integration (CI)**.
+- Provide an easy to use branch model for **continuous integration (CI)**
-- Have each dev work with the same parent branch of code
+- Have each dev work with the same parent branch of code, enabling easier branch collaboration
-- Much, much less likelihood that any codebase will diverge and cause conflicts.
+- Much, much less likelihood that any codebase will diverge and cause conflicts
 - Simplify the codebase behind pull requests

 #### Trunk